varnish/orca/README.md

 ## License

-Varnish Orca Community Edition has an embedded license that lasts for one year after release.
+Varnish Orca has an embedded license that lasts for one year after release.
 When the license expires, Varnish will stop accepting traffic.
 It is therefore recommended to upgrade to the latest version frequently, as each release has a one year "expiry date" from time of release.

 ## Upgrade to Premium

-The cost model is simple: Varnish Orca Community Edition is free to use for public registries, with a Premium edition supporting private registries and features like Persisted Cache, OpenTelemetry Tracing and programmability with VCL.
+The cost model is simple: Varnish Orca is free to use for public registries, with a Premium edition supporting private registries and features like Persisted Cache, OpenTelemetry Tracing and programmability with VCL.

-Contact sales@varnish-software.com for a quote.
+Contact orca@varnish-software.com for a quote.

 ## Contributing

 For the time being, both Varnish Supervisor and Varnish Enterprise are closed-source, but feel free to open an issue if you have any problems or suggestions.

+You can also contact us directly at orca@varnish-software.com.